Coursedog's founding story is rooted in the desire to help students achieve their highest goals.

 Our research shows that university administrators are spending 60% of their time on manual, oftentimes duplicative, data entry and very few have the right data for decision-making.

-As an example, the average campus could have 4-6 different tools to support class scheduling, creating duplicate data entry.
+As an example, the average campus could have 4-6 different tools to support the lifecycle from course proposal to registration, creating manual, duplicate data entry.
 There is no single source of truth to understand course demand and which degree programs are most cost-effective for the institution.

 Coursedog is an integrated academic operations platform which helps higher ed maximize operational efficiency, innovate with data and accelerate student success.

-Today, we partner with over 100 institutions to provide —
+Today, we partner with 200+ institutions to provide —

 With Coursedog, students can access the information, requirements, and courses they need to complete their programs of study on time.